AllyYL/casestudy/src/projects/bloom.md

 </ol>
 <br>

-This case study is a reflection on designing through ambiguity, prototyping at speed, and shaping tools for workflows that are still emerging.
+This case study is a reflection on designing through ambiguity, prototyping at speed, and **shaping tools for workflows that are still emerging**.
 <br><br><br>

 ## ☞ Balancing CUI and GUI
 ### Let Real-world Workflows Shape the Interface

-We knew from the start that Bloom needed both a conversational interface (for fast ideation) and a graphical interface (for precise control).
-But we weren't sure how to structure them in a way that felt intuitive and production-ready for fashion professionals.
+We knew from the start that Bloom needed both a **conversational interface** (for fast ideation) and a **graphical interface** (for precise control).
+But we weren't sure how to integrate them in a way that felt intuitive and production-ready.
 <br>

 <img src="/assets/images/JacketProcess.png" alt="A series of photos capturing how a jacket is made and digitized">